-- few curry leaves
+- 1 sprig curry leaves kadi patta

-- 2 tsp cumin seeds / jeera
+- 1 tsp cumin seeds jeera

-- 1/2 tsp kashmiri red chili powder / lal mirch powder
+- 1/2 tsp kashmiri red chili powder lal mirch powder

-Heat oil in a non-stick pan and add the mustard seeds.
+- Heat oil in a non-stick pan and add the mustard seeds.
 When the mustard seeds begin to splutter, add the cumin seeds, curry leaves,chopped garlic and whole dry red chili.
 Fry for about a minute.

-Allow the cauliflower to cook on simmer and keep stirring it from time to time to prevent it from getting burnt at the bottom.
+- Allow the cauliflower to cook on simmer and keep stirring it from time to time to prevent it from getting burnt at the bottom.

 Signing off until next time,